NCoryell/SI507_Final_Project/README.md

 ## Project Description

-This project will create a FLask application that will display information related to Halo 5 competitive seasons.
-The 343 Industries API will provide information about competitive seasons, playlist leaderboards, and players.
-This information will be loaded into a database.
-HTML and CSS code will format the information from these databases into tables with which usersd will be able to interact.
+This project will create a FLask application that will display information related to the video game Halo 5 competitive multiplayer seasons.
+The 343 Industries API provides metadata bout about competitive seasons and players.

+The following information about each season has been cached: name, season id, start date, and end date.
+The following information about the top twenty players from each season is also cached: gamertag, tier, CSR, and rank.

+This information is loaded into the database Halo5_seasons.db.
+The database consists of three tables, diagrammed in Final_Project_Diagram.jpg.
+An association table named Leaderboard connects the players in the Players table with the seasons in the Seasons table in which they are ranked.

+Three Flask app paths are defined and described below.

+HTML, Javascript, and CSS code link pages and format the information from the databases into tables.